vagran/cpp20-modules-sample-app/README.md

 several ones are reported.
 The most close is VSCode with clangd but clangd currently crashes when trying to index the files.

-Before building create `gradle.properties` file with the following content:
+Before building create `gradle.properties` file in `src` directory with the following content:
 ```
 adkCxx=/path/to/bin/clang++
 ```